Trump aide: No military solution in North Korea

 Share via Email

-Steve Bannon also talks openly with The American Prospect about getting rid of his rivals at the

-Trump earlier this week declined an opportunity to offer a public vote of confidence in his controversial adviser.
+"The economic war with China is everything," Bannon says.
+"And we have to be maniacally focused on that.
+If we continue to lose it, we're five years away, I think, 10 years at the most, of hitting an inflection point from which we'll never be able to recover."

+Bannon was a key general election campaign adviser and has been a forceful but contentious presence in a divided White House.
+The former leader of conservative Breitbart News, Bannon has drawn fire from some of Trump's closest advisers, including son-in-law Jared Kushner.

-The president has come under renewed pressure to fire Bannon, who has survived earlier rounds of having fallen out of
+The president is under renewed pressure to fire Bannon, who has survived earlier rounds of having fallen out of

+Earlier this week, the president passed up an opportunity to offer a public vote of confidence in Bannon.
+Trump said he's a "good person" and not a racist, adding that "we'll see what happens with Mr. Bannon."

+The latest anti-Bannon campaign comes as Trump faces mounting criticism for insisting that white supremacist groups and those who opposed them were both at fault for deadly violence last weekend in Charlottesville, Virginia.